 Design and display

-On first sight, it doesn’t look too different from the usual breed of modern smartphones.
-A ceramic unibody gives it a certain unique flair and polish in a world of glass builds, but a bezel-less design akin to the Samsung Galaxy S9 and a vertically stacked, centrally located dual-lens camera suite makes it look like a whole host of other devices from last year.
+On first sight, it didn’t look too different from the usual breed of modern smartphones.
+A ceramic unibody gave it a certain unique flair and polish in a world of glass builds; but a bezel-less design akin to the Samsung Galaxy S9 and a vertically stacked, centrally located dual-lens camera made it look like a whole host of other devices.

-But look a little closer and you’ll see the differences.
-There’s no SIM tray at all — instead, the phone uses eSIM technology.
-There’s no headphone jack — hardly a unique move these days — but what is new is the complete removal of a charging port.
-Yup, there’s no wired charging of this device, so the Meizu Zero is entirely dependent on wireless charging to get its juice, and it can receive power at an incredible 18W.
+Look a little closer and you could see the differences.
+There was no SIM tray at all — instead, the phone used eSIM technology.
+There was no headphone jack, and no charging port either, so the Meizu Zero was entirely dependent on 18W wireless charging to get its juice.

 Physical buttons?
-Nah, they’re too hole-y; they’ve been excised in favor of Meizu’s “Virtual Side Buttons.”
-These use a haptic feedback engine to emulate the feel of a real button-press.
-We’ve seen similar tech on the HTC U12 Plus, and we didn’t much like them then, so we’re hoping Meizu has done a better job.
-Meizu has even replaced the speakers with something an awful lot more interesting.
-Much like the system rumored in the LG G8 ThinQ, the Meizu Zero has turned its 5.99-inch AMOLED display into a speaker.
-This is probably similar to Samsung’s Sound on Display tech, and it’s something we’re very interested to see again.
-That’s not the only remarkable thing about the screen, either — it also houses an in-display fingerprint scanner.
+Nah, they’re too hole-y; they were excised in favor of Meizu’s “Virtual Side Buttons.”
+These used a haptic feedback engine to emulate the feel of a real button-press.
+We’d seen similar tech on the HTC U12 Plus.
+Meizu even replaced the speakers, turning the 5.99-inch AMOLED display into a speaker.
+The screen also contained the fingerprint sensor too.